Bharat0014/HGCal-ValidDetId-SQLite/README.md

 ## Admin Workflow (Once per Release)

-This setup is required **once per each HGCal geometry release** to first validate and then store valid DetIds in Sqlite databse.
+This setup has to be used by the Admin and it is required to be executed **ONLY once per each HGCal geometry release** to first validate and then store valid DetIds in Sqlite databse for a new release of the geometry.

 ###  Step A : DetId Definition and Raw CSV Creation (Pre validation)